Khushi-Saraswat/Tradio/README.md

 - Used **Spring Scheduler** to simulate portfolio updates and market fluctuations based on **mock data**.
 - Designed a clean **dashboard for portfolio management, transaction history, and coin search**.
 - Implemented a **manual logic-based ChatBot** to answer crypto-related questions (price, market cap, volume, rank, supply).
+- Integrated **Razorpay** to simulate wallet top-ups using a **test account**.
+- All payments are fake (sandbox mode) and for demonstration purposes only.
+- Admin and user balances update based on simulated top-ups and withdrawals.

 ---